mlapinm/A02Nh/html6ccna/b107tabs.md

 /27 11111111 11111111 11111111 11100000 255.255.255.224
 Table end.
-Table 13-13 Answers to Problems from Earlier in the Chapter Problem /P Class N S H 2S 2H ñ 2
+Table 13-13 Answers to Problems from Earlier in the Chapter Problem /P Class N S H 2S 2H ‚Äì 2
 1 8.1.4.5 255.255.254.0 23 A 8 15 9 32,768 510
 2 130.4.102.1 255.255.255.0 24 B 16 8 8 256 254
 3 199.1.1.100 255.255.255.0 24 C 24 0 8 N/A 254